Decay estimates of solutions to the compressible Euler-Maxwell system in R3: Introduction

 \end{theorem}

 The proof of Theorem \ref{decay} is based on the regularity interpolation method developed in Strain and Guo \cite{SG06}, Guo and Wang \cite{GW} and Sohinger and Strain \cite{SS}.
 To prove the optimal decay rate of the dissipative equations in the whole space, Guo and Wang \cite{GW} developed a general energy method of using a family of scaled energy estimates with minimum derivative counts and interpolations among them.
 Note that the homogeneous Sobolev space $\Dot{H}^{-s}$ was introduced there to enhance the decay rates.
 By the usual embedding theorem, we know that for $p\in (1,2]$, $L^p\subset \Dot{H}^{-s}$ with $s=3(\frac{1}{p}-\frac{1}{2})\in[0,3/2)$.
 Hence the $L^p$--$L^2$ type of the optimal decay results follows as a corollary.
 However, this does not cover the case $p=1$.
 To amend this, Sohinger and Strain \cite{SS} instead introduced the homogeneous Besov space $\Dot{B}_{2,\infty}^{-s}$ due to the fact that the endpoint embedding $L^1\subset \Dot{B}_{2,\infty}^{-\frac{3}{2}}$ holds.
-The method of \cite{GW,SS} can be applied to many dissipative equations in the whole space, however, it can not be applied directly to the compressible Euler-Maxwell system which is of regularity-loss.
-Based on the refined energy estimates stated in Lemma \ref{energy lemma}--\ref{other di}, we deduce
+The method of \cite{GW,SS} can be applied to many dissipative equations in the whole space, however, it cannot be applied directly to the compressible Euler-Maxwell system which is of regularity-loss.
+To get around this difficulty, based on the refined energy estimates stated in Lemma \ref{energy lemma}--\ref{other di}, we deduce

 where ${\mathcal{E}}_k^{k+2}$ and $\mathcal{D}_k^{k+2}$ with minimum derivative counts are defined by \eqref{1111} and \eqref{2222} respectively.
-Then combining the methods of \cite{GW,SS} and a trick of Strain and Guo \cite{SG06} to treat the electromagnetic field, we are able to conclude the decay rate \eqref{basic decay}.
-If in view of the whole solution, the decay rate \eqref{basic decay} can be regarded as be optimal.
+Then combining the methods of \cite{GW,SS} and a trick of Strain and Guo \cite{SG06} to treat the electromagnetic field, that is, doing the regularity interpolation in a double way, we are able to conclude the decay rate \eqref{basic decay}.
+The decay rate of $B$ in (1.16) is optimal as it is consistent with the linear one proved in Duan [2].
+Indeed, the decay rate of $B$ is the slowest among all the components of the solution.
+In this sense, if in view of the whole solution, we may regard (1.16) as to be optimal.
 The faster decay rates \eqref{further decay1}--\eqref{further decay2} follow by revisiting the equations carefully.
 In particular, we will use a bootstrap argument to derive \eqref{further decay2}.

 As quoted above, by Theorem \ref{decay}, we have the following corollary of the usual $L^p$--$L^2$ type of the decay results: \begin{Corollary} Under the assumptions of Theorem \ref{decay} except that we replace the $\dot{H}^{-s}$ or $\Dot{B}_{2,\infty}^{-s}$ assumption by that $(u_{0},E_0,B_0)\in L^p$ for some $p\in [1,2]$, then for any fixed integer $k\ge 0$, if $N\ge 2k+2+ s_p $, then